 Option (Continued) Description Loopback Transfer Count Controls the packet size used in the internal 10-bit, internal 1-bit, and external loopback tests.
-The default value is 0x10000.
+The default value is 0×10000 .
 Loopback Iteration Count Sets the number of times to loop the internal 10-bit, internal 1-bit, and external loopback tests.
 The default value is 10.
-Loopback User Pattern Uses the user-entered data pattern to loop for the internal 10-bit, internal 1-bit, and external loopback tests.
-The default value is $0x7e7e7e7e$ .
-Loopback Patterns Selects the data pattern to loop for the internal 10-bit, internal 1-bit, and external loopback tests.
-The default value is, $0x7e7e7e7e$ .
+User Defined Pattern Uses the user-entered data pattern to loop for the internal 10-bit, internal 1-bit, and external loopback tests.
+The default value is $0x7e7e7e7e$.
+Select Patterns Type Selects which data pattern to loop for the internal 10-bit, internal 1-bit, and external loopback tests.
+The default value is, critical.